ucb-bar/RoSE/about.md

      * (Optional) View other architectures, such as ResNet6 or ResNet34
  * (Optional) Open `./env/train/train_resnet.py` and go to line 248 to view how to export to a gemmini-compatible ONNX model with PyTorch

-### 4) Evaluate performance and accuracy of trail-navigation DNNs
+### 4) Evaluate the performance and accuracy of trail-navigation DNNs
  * Evaluate ResNet14 running on a CPU using the spike RISC-V ISA simulator by: `rose dnn cpu 14`.
 View the cycle count estimate and the classification results.
  * Evaluate ResNet14 using spike's Gemmini model: `rose dnn gemmini 14`.
 How does the performance compare to the CPU implementation?
- * Run ResNet6 on Gemmini with `rose dnn gemmini 6`, and compare the performance and the quality of the predicition.
+ * Run ResNet6 on Gemmini with `rose dnn gemmini 6`, and compare the performance and the quality of the prediction.
 How about ResNet34?